aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/text-and-styling/adding-caption-barcode/_index.md

 ## Step 1: Set Up Document and Resource Directories

-Begin by specifying the directory paths for your documents and resources.
-This step ensures that Aspose.BarCode knows where to save the generated barcode image.
+Specify where you want to store the generated barcode image.
+Adjust the paths to match your environment.

 ```java
 String path = "Your Directory Path";